garrandall/popular-music-data/tracks/take-a-little-rhythm-ali-thomson.md

 And you don't know
 Which way to go

-Ooh, your dream is over
+Oh, your dream is over
 Confusion starts to show
 Just sit back and
 Let the music flow